gesquive/dyngo/README.md

 ## Installing

 ### Compile
-This project requires go1.6+ to compile.
-Just run `go get -u github.com/gesquive/digitalocean-ddns` and the executable should be built for you automatically in your `$GOPATH`.
+This project has only been tested with go1.11+.
+To compile just run `go get -u github.com/gesquive/digitalocean-ddns` and the executable should be built for you automatically in your `$GOPATH`.

 Optionally you can run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.

 ### Download
-Alternately, you can download the latest release for your platform from [github](https://github.com/gesquive/digitalocean-ddns/releases).
+You could also download the latest release for your platform from [github](https://github.com/gesquive/digitalocean-ddns/releases).

 Once you have an executable, make sure to copy it somewhere on your path like `/usr/local/bin` or `C:/Program Files/`.
 If on a \*nix/mac system, make sure to run `chmod +x /path/to/digitalocean-ddns`.

 ## Configuration

 Before configuring, make sure that the domain exists in your DigitalOcean account.
-DigitalOcean provides excellent [documentation](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) on this subject.
+DigitalOcean provides excellent [documentation](https://www.digitalocean.com/docs/networking/dns/how-to/add-domains/) on this subject.
-Also, when generating your DigitalOcean [personal access token](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#how-to-generate-a-personal-access-token), make sure the token has read/write permissions.
+Also, when generating your DigitalOcean [personal access token](https://www.digitalocean.com/docs/api/create-personal-access-token/), make sure the token has read/write permissions.

 ### Precedence Order